Get a jump on college-level learning! Choose Dual Enrollment courses through DeSales University.

 What courses are available?

 The courses that are offered vary from one year to the next.
-We will update the list of courses each April to reflect our offerings in the following academic year.
+However, we do update our list of courses each April to reflect our offerings for the upcoming academic year.
+Current Dual Enrollment Courses

 What is the cost?